tylim88/FirelordJSDoc/docs/highlights/update.md

 :::note

-This is a a very questionable API design by Firestore with no proper documentation on such dangerous behavior.
+This is a very questionable API design by Firestore with no proper documentation on such dangerous behavior.

 Truly lack of consideration.